Notre Dame Cathedral Fast Facts

 Discover related History pages

-Explore Notre Dame virtually through its artifacts
+Explore Notre Dame de Paris virtually through its artifacts

 Today, Notre Dame consists of a choir, apse, transept and a nave flanked by double aisles and square chapels.
 The central spire that was destroyed in the 2019 fire was added during restoration in the 19th century, replacing the original, which had been completely removed in the 18th century because of instability.